- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

-- James Battese, Director of Homeland Security/Counter Terrorism, Miami Nation
+- James Battese, Director of Homeland Security and Counterterrorism, Miami Tribe of Okahoma

-- Jeff Dulin, Deputy Chief, Charlotte Fire Department, NC
+- Jeff Dulin, Deputy Chief, Charlotte Fire Department, North Carolina

 - Carlos Echevarria, Deputy Chief, Tulalip Tribal Police Services

-- Greg Engle, Homeland Security Program Director, Office of Justice Assistance, State of Wisconsin
+- Greg Engle, Director, Bureau of Planning and Emergency Management, State of Wisconsin

 - Jeffrey Friedland, Director, Emergency Management/Homeland Security, St. Clair County, Michigan